 Treatment Via The Surgical Procedure

-At times wherein the nonsurgical method fails to produce the desired result and the subject has to suffer from such a degree of pain that it actually impedes the routine life, surgical intervention may be the final option that your podiatric surgeon would suggest to you.
+At times wherein, the nonsurgical method fails to produce the desired result and the subject has to suffer from such a degree of pain that it actually impedes the routine life, surgical intervention may be the final option that your bunions doctor in New York would suggest to you.

 The correction of bunions via surgery is performed employing any of the two methods listed below in order to realign the deformed bones: